dfuse-io/docs/content/docs/guides/graphql/_index.md

 ## Subscriptions

-> Stream all transactions to an account, in real-time
+Stream all transactions to an account, in real-time:

 {{< highlight graphql >}}
 subscription {